Photo: Courtesy of Tutapona Trauma Rehabilitation

 Committed to easing human suffering in all forms, the United Methodist Committee on Relief International Disaster Response provided Tutapona with a grant to deliver group trauma rehabilitation workshops to 480 internally displaced persons in Iraq.

-Funding from UMCOR has made possible the implementation of 12 annual workshops, consisting of eight to 20 people, held every two weeks and including a follow-up session after three months.
-As of November 2018, six rehabilitation workshops had served 100 men and 106 women.
+Funding from UMCOR has made possible the implementation of 16 workshops spaced over a year.
+Each workshop welcomed eight to 20 people and met for two weeks, including a follow-up session after three months.
+The rehabilitation workshops served 247 men and 231 women.

 Peace of mind